-HISTORIC HOMES (Approximately 2.5km - 45 minutes)
+HISTORIC HOMES - Approximately 2.5km.
+Allow 45 minutes.

-Goulburn's current Police Station was originally built as a hospital for convicts, before becoming a general hospital.
+- Goulburn's current Police Station was originally built as a hospital for convicts, before becoming a general hospital.
 In the 1970s the police moved into this building from the Argyle Emporium.
 From the early 1830s, there were approximately 17 serving Police positions in Goulburn.
-Many of their day-to-day duties included: 'summons-serving', 'loitering around hotels', 'impounding goats' and 'lagging drunkards to watch houses'.

-R.J.
-Sidney Craig Undertakers, was established in 1837 and is now Australia's longest continuously operating undertakers - still run by the same family.
-The building they currently operate from was built in 1858 as the Rock of Cashell Hotel.
-Both its original cellar and attic still remain.

-3 St Clair was built by James Sinclair, designer of many other buildings throughout Goulburn.
+Many of their day-to-day duties included: 'summons-serving', 'loitering around hotels', 'impounding goats' and 'lagging drunkards to watch houses'. - 2 R.J.
+Sidney Craig Undertakers was established in 1837 and is now Australia's longest continuously operating undertakers still run by the same family.
+The building they currently operate from was built in 1858 as the Rock of Cashel Hotel.
+Both its original cellar and attic remain. - 3 St Clair was built by James Sinclair, designer of many other buildings throughout Goulburn.
 His family lived here until 1852.
-The house has 18 rooms and 3 levels and has been a home for many important Goulburn families, a doctor's surgery, an etiquette, music and drawing school as well as home to Goulburn and District Historical Society and their historical records.

-The Exchange was opened by Duncan Campbell in 1882.
+The villa has 18 rooms and 3 levels and has been a home for many important Goulburn families, a doctor's surgery, an etiquette, music and drawing school as well as home to Goulburn and District Historical Society and their historical records.
+Significant restoration works have recently been carried out to the building. - 4 The Exchange was opened by Duncan Campbell in 1882.
 The Campbells were a prominent Scottish family in Goulburn.
-Highlanders in kilts from all over the state would come to Goulburn for the annual Highland Gathering, and Campbell's Exchange would host these pipers and dancers.

-Grafton Street is named after the third Duke of Grafton, Augustus Henry Fitzroy, who was the Prime Minister of England from 1767-1770.
+Highlanders in kilts from all over the state would come to Goulburn for the annual Highland Gathering, and Campbell's Exchange would host these pipers and dancers. - Grafton Street is named after the third Duke of Grafton, Augustus Henry Fitzroy, who was the Prime Minister of England from 1767-1770.
 His grandson was the Governor of NSW when Grafton Street was established.
 Grafton Street is one of the oldest streets in Goulburn and was once the town's main street.
-Take notice of the width of the street, designed to permit horse and cart to easily turn around.

-The land that houses 12 - 18 sit on was first owned by Thomas Bray in 1849.
-In 1878 the property was sold to Thomas Gale, who kept the houses until 1918 before selling to Arthur Moritary.
-Moritary was the last owner of all four houses before they were sold off individually.

-Number 32 Grafton Street was originally owned by James Mardsen, an early pound keeper, who was also the treasurer of the inaugural committee of the Mechanics Institute and supported the manufacture of clothes in Goulburn.

-The elegant red bell-type Letter Box is made of cast iron.
+Take notice of the width of the street, designed to permit horse and cart to easily turn around. - 6 The land that houses 12 18 sit on was first owned by Thomas Bray in 1849.
+In 1878 the property was sold to Thomas Gale, who kept the houses until 1918 before selling to Arthur Moriarty.
+Moriarty was the last owner of all four houses before they were sold off individually. - Number 32 Grafton Street was originally owned by James Marsden, an early pound keeper, who was also the treasurer of the inaugural committee of the Mechanics Institute and supported the manufacture of clothes in Goulburn. - The elegant red bell-type Letter Box is made of cast iron.
 It was one of two installed in Goulburn in 1859 and has been in continuous use ever since.
 Up close you will notice that the mail slot is particularly high, it was designed this way to enable people to post their letters without dismounting their horse.

-SLOANE STREET